jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * RAY-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 35-40m at 8tph (+3m)
 * CR2 changing to Northern (City) Southbound at AGL in 38-41m at 20tph (+5m)
 * RAY-WAT changing to W&C at WAT changing to Northern (City) at UBK in 37-48m at 8tph (+8m)
+* CR2 changing to STE-ZFD at STE changing to CR1 at ZFD in 45-49m at 4tph (+12m)
 * CR2 changing to Central at TCR changing to Northern (City) at UBK in 44-50m at 20tph (+12m)

 From Raynes Park to Old Street